Localizing Multiple Radiation Sources Actively with a Particle Filter: Results and Discussion

 \section{Results and Discussion}

 Three iterations of an example run of the proposed algorithm are presented in Fig.~\ref{fig:iteration1}, \ref{fig:iteration2}, and \ref{fig:iteration3}, respectively.
 In this case, the survey took 229 iterations in total, and all of the three sources were localized successfully.
 To assess the efficiency of the control algorithm and the robustness of the localization one, 500 simulations were run, with the initial robot position being randomly selected from the set of the ROI vertices.
 As a reference, the dataset acquired during the pre-planned survey was employed; this dataset consisted of 437 datapoints iteratively fed into the localization algorithm.
 We carried out 100 simulations for both the original and the reversed measurement orders.
 An overview of the results is provided in Table~\ref{tab:results}; here, a source hypothesis is considered \emph{valid} once the variance of coordinates in both axes has dropped below 1.5~m$^2$, and a source is \emph{localized} if the corresponding hypothesis lies within a range of 1.5~meters.
 Valid hypotheses beyond 1.5~m from any source are labeled as \emph{false positives}.
 The progress of the localization error and the occurrences of the false positives in time are displayed in Fig.~\ref{fig:locerr}; note that these aspects embody the averaged results from all of the 500 simulations covered by our control algorithm.
+An additional series of simulations enabled us to verify how the algorithm performs in the no-source scenario; relevant results are summarized at the bottom of Table~\ref{tab:results}.
+The actual radiation measurements in this case were replaced with Gaussian noise having parameters ($\mu=500,\sigma=70$) derived from real data.

+Considering the above-presented data, the localization algorithm can be characterized as robust enough, as it identifies all of the sources in each of the cases under the pre-planned exhaustive survey trajectory scenario.
+Such a good result, however, does not apply to source $S_3$ when the proposed (\emph{dynamic}) control algorithm is employed: The source is really weak and thus detectable only from a close proximity (< 1.5 m), and, given the selected cell size, the algorithm does not always navigate the robot adequately.
+As determined empirically, the current algorithm setup requires approximately 9 samples per cell on average, meaning that the $\delta$ value cannot be significantly reduced; for the studied area and the reference systematic survey, the information-driven control tends to be less efficient if $\delta < 2.3$ m.
+Note that the original line spacing equaled approximately 1~m, this being the value chosen to achieve the maximum possible spatial resolution with respect to the applied platform and detectors.